-If parents choose to defer their child's admission, or take up the place part-time but later wish to increase it to full-time before their child has reached compulsory school age, they must discuss this with the Head Teacher to agree the effective date.
+If parents choose to defer their child's admission, or take up the place part-time before their child has reached compulsory school age, they must discuss this with the Head Teacher to agree.

-Parents wishing to apply for the Reception [Foundation] Year in September 2016 must complete the common application form provided by their home local authority (the home LA).
+Parents wishing to apply for the Reception [Foundation] Year in September 2017 must complete the common application form provided by their home local authority (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 15 January 2016.
+The form must be returned to that LA no later than 14 January 2017.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 16 April 2016.
+Offers and refusals of places will be posted by the home LA on 18 April 2017.